The property purchase journal entry - for recent acquisitions

 - Many investors refinance or sell prior to the end of their initial loan.
 At that time, you are able to expense any remaining capitalized loan costs - if you have tracked them.

-- You will separate out capitalized closing costs that apply to the property asset (title fees and insurance, surveys, recording fees, legal fee, and transfer taxes) and capitalized closing costs that apply to the loan asset (loan origination, processing, underwriting fees, purchased points, appraisals, credit reports).
+- You will separate out capitalized closing costs that apply to the property asset (title fees and insurance, surveys, recording fees, legal fees, and transfer taxes) and capitalized closing costs that apply to the loan asset (loan origination, processing, underwriting fees, purchased points, appraisals, credit reports).

 - The Auto Balance account is a default equity account that is used here to break the property purchase and loan origination into two assets and journals.
 Using offsetting debits and credits to the Auto Balance account in the two journals nets out to zero while still properly recording all the other information.